AnnaManoleLNU/L3/markdown/reflection.md

 ## Chapter 7 - Error Handling

 If the error handling code is mixed with the main logic, it is harder to read and understand the main logic.
 In both of the projets I throw exceptions only when really necessary.
 Because L3 doesn't really have ways users can input malicious things or do wrong in the sense of using the application, I do not throw errors, as to not clutter my program.
 I instead test as I develop and see if any problems with the program occur.
+One ocassion where I throw an error is when the user tries to enter an empty username.
+There I throw an error and the user is prompted to enter a username by creating a warning message.

 Following this I do not return null or pass in object that may be null in any circumstance.
 The methods from my module (L2) return a result if used correctly.
 For this I am throwing an error if the user tries to pass in a color that is not in right rgb format, in order to generate a color scheme.
 The error is treated as one thing and has its own method.
 (Figure 12)